Olga FitzRoy: Campaigning and politics

 Fitzroy unsuccessfully stood as parliamentary candidate for the Labour Party in Croydon South in the 2019 General Election against the winning Conservative incumbent Chris Philp.
 She is the founder of Parental Pay Equality and worked closely with Tracy Brabin on the Selfieleave Bill to give shared parental leave to the self-employed in 2018.

 During Covid she worked pro-bono for the charity Pregnant Then Screwed, leading their work on a judicial review against the chancellor for discrimination in the SEISS scheme.

 She was elected as a councillor for St Martin's ward in Lambeth in the May 2022 local elections.

 She stood to be the Labour prospective parliamentary candidate for the new constituency of Croydon East at the 2024 general election.
 She lost the nomination to Natasha Irons.

 Awards and honours

 Fitzroy was named recording engineer of the year at the Music Producers Guild (MPG) awards in 2016.
-She was recognised by the BBC on Woman's Hour power list in 2018 for her successful campaign for shared parental leave and maternity allowance for self-employed and freelance staff.
+She was recognised by BBC Radio 4 on Woman's Hour power list in 2018 for her successful campaign for shared parental leave and maternity allowance for self-employed and freelance staff.
 In 2019 she was awarded the Ivors Academy Gold Badge Award and also the 2019 campaigner of the year award at Music Weeks women in music awards., which was presented by Tom Watson.